-Vintage MIDI Songs and Music From
+MP3 Songs and Music From The Titanic Era

-First and Second Class Passengers
+First and Second Class Passenger

-The musicians on board Titanic
+The musicians on board

-had to memorize and play by heart a large body of
+Titanic had to memorize and play by heart a large body of

-musical numbers listed in
+musical numbers listed

-the White Star Line Music Repertoire book.
+in the White Star Line Music Repertoire book.

-This section of the MIDI Music
+This section of Melody

-Sing Along Songbook is dedicated to their memory:
+Lane is dedicated to their memory:

 none of them survived